Manik2000/curling-club-database/README.md

 ## Data

-All data is generated randomly, but with realisticly.
+All data is generated randomly, but realistically.
 `txt` directory contains names, surnames, teams names that are used to generate data.

 ## Database